aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 Because of your melodic nature, the moonlight never misses an appointment.

 ### Let's play! 🎮